Birmingham – a city in the midst of a revolution, an uprising of local.

 Join over 18,500 Brummies and grab yourself an Independent Birmingham Membership Card.
 Enjoy fantastic year-long discounts and deals at over 115 of the very best independent cafes, bars, restaurants, pubs, theatres and shops in Birmingham – including: Digbeth Dining Club, The Electric cinema, Simpsons, The Wilderness, Carters, Lasan, Birmingham Hippodrome, Adam’s, 18/81, Zindiya, The Meat Shack, Nocturnal Animals, Baked In Brick, Harborne Kitchen, BoneHead, Purnell’s Restaurant, Bodega Bar Y Cantina, Wayland’s Yard, Purnell’s Bistro, Buffalo and Rye, mac Birmingham, Gaijin Sushi, Fiesta del Asado, 40 St Paul’s, The Plough, Hare and Hounds, Birmingham Repertory Theatre, The Lord Clifden, The Jekyll And Hyde, The Church, Bourne and Co., The Rose Villa Tavern, Cherry Reds, The Prince of Wales, The Loft, Laghi’s Deli, Medicine Bakery, The Paper Duck, Town Hall Symphony Hall, The Clean Kilo and many more.

 To grab your key to the city for just £15 (or at the amazing price of two for £20), click here.

-Special thanks to Verity Milligan, Ross Jukes, Dave Musson, Tom Bird, Suzanne Lea Smith, Chris Fletcher and Jack Spicer Adams for some of the brilliant images featured above.
+Special thanks to Verity Milligan, Ross Jukes, The Fat Foodie, Dave Musson, Tom Bird, Suzanne Lea Smith, Chris Fletcher and Jack Spicer Adams for some of the brilliant images featured above.